 - Identify how the painting and poem reflect at least one aspect of modern life in the United States.

 - Examine how Johnson uses poetic devices, such as imagery, word choice, and rhythm, to create tone and meaning.

-- Analyze the way visual effects interact to create tone and meaning in Lawrence’s painting.
+- Analyze how visual effects interact to create tone and meaning in Lawrence’s paintings.

 - Compare and contrast the ways Hughes and Dunbar represent the role of African Americans in the past.

 - Reflect on the historical context of these works of art.

 Display Lawrence’s painting And the migrants kept coming from 1941.
 Ask students to reflect in their journals on their initial impressions of this piece of art before being given any information.
 Lead a Think-Pair-Share activity.
 Guide students in a whole-class discussion: What might be happening in the picture?
 What emotions does the painting evoke in you?
 Does the painting remind you of any other story, art, or experience?
 How does the artist’s use of color, shape, and lines create an impression on the viewer?

 Read the poem Sonnet to a Negro in Harlem by Johnson to your students.
 Ask one or two students to read it aloud as well.
 Discuss with the class the following:

 - Who is the subject of the poem?